fluxbb/fluxbb/readme.md

     curl -s https://getcomposer.org/installer | php
     php composer.phar install

-After that, you can browse to public/install/ in your favorite browser.
+After that, you can browse to visit /install in your favorite browser.
 FluxBB will then guide you through the installation process.